Table Of Contents

 Maximize ROI by evaluating your unit costs

-By understanding where your money is going, such as the people, products, and processes driving your cloud costs, you can pinpoint where to cut costs and increase investment to improve margins.
+By understanding where your money is going — the people, products, and processes driving your cloud costs — you can pinpoint where to cut costs and increase investment to improve margins.
+For a deeper look at how these cost levers connect, see our guide to SaaS unit economics.

 Set profitable SaaS pricing